ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) no longer despawn if P2 activates trigger without P1 being in range
 * Vehicles no longer alter P1's camera if P2 uses it; P2 can control CarType Vehicles if mounting while P1 is not driving
 * Key Doors, Westopolis Triggers, Computer Room react to P2
-* Independent Warping/Backtracking via Checkpoints
+* Independent Warping/Backtracking via Checkpoints* (No independent UI yet)
-* Coasters / Segments with automated spline sections (e.g. hang-rail in Circus Park) activate on correct player
+* Coasters / Ziplines / Pulleys (e.g. hang-rail in Circus Park) activate on correct player* (some are disabled)
+* Bosses (with the exception of Egg Dealer) will attack closest player

 ## Other Known Issues (Not planned to be fixed)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug)